NguyenCongAnh1/Build-A-Storefront-Backend/README.md

 ## Getting Started

-This repo contains a Node and Express app for Storefront Backend API.
+This repo contains Storefront Backend API.

-- To get this project, type `git clone https://github.com/cheerworld/API_with_Postgres_Express_Project.git` in your terminal and `cd api-with-postgresql-and-express-project` to get into your project.
-This project is running on port 3000.
+- To get this project, type `git clone https://github.com/NguyenCongAnh1/Build-A-Storefront-Backend.git`, you can run cmd `npm run start` to start server.This project is running on port 3000.

 To get started developing: